thiagomarzagao/thiagomarzagao.github.io/_posts/2017-02-18-doing-data-science-when-you-live-in-a-failed-state.md

 **step 1: your modem**

 If you have both a modem and a router then the easiest way to go about this is to put your modem in 'bridge mode'.
-That means disabling all you modem's advanced settings and delegating them to your router.
+That means disabling your modem's advanced settings and delegating them to your router.
 That way you only need to worry about router settings.
 You won't need to worry about complex interactions between your modem settings and router settings.

 Head to http://192.168.0.1/ on your browser.
 You should see the page below.